Greatest Literature banner

 B-movie horror

-Beowulf (1999): Director Graham Baker; writer Mark Leahy; featuring Christopher Lambert, Rhona Mitry, Oliver Cotton
+Beowulf (1999): Film, 93 minutes; director Graham Baker; writer Mark Leahy; featuring Christopher Lambert, Rhona Mitry, Oliver Cotton

 For some reason Hollywood producers have never engaged in bidding wars to adapt epic Old English poetry for the silver screen.